sunset-crow/faker-image-issue/README.md

 # faker-image-issue
 this is an issue where faker won't generate images to your project

-to fix this, just replace the file on "vendor\fakerphp\faker\src\Faker\Provider\Image.php" with the file on top or edit by yourself:
+to fix this, just replace the file on <b>"vendor\fakerphp\faker\src\Faker\Provider\Image.php"</b> with the file on top or

+edit by yourself:

-public const BASE_URL = 'https://placehold.jp'; // change the url, the old one isn't working anymore
+public const BASE_URL = 'https://placehold.jp'; // change the url to this (https://placehold.jp) , since the old one isn't working anymore

 at the function:
         // save file
         if (function_exists('curl_exec')) {

-after the line:
+fter the line:
 curl_setopt($ch, CURLOPT_FILE, $fp);

 and before the line:
 $success = curl_exec($ch) && curl_getinfo($ch, CURLINFO_HTTP_CODE) === 200;